Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

-During the preparation of this paper the author was supported by EPSRC grant EP/M508111/1 and held a Mark Sadler scholarship at Balliol College, Oxford. \end{section} \begin{section}{Introduction}

-The Dunkl-Opdam subalgebra $\mathbb{H}_{DO}$ of the rational Cherednik algebra associated to $G(m,1,n)$ was introduced by Dunkl and Opdam \cite{DO03}.
-This subalgebra existist is independent of the parameter used to define the rational Cherednik algebra.
-In this paper we take a closer look at $\mathbb{H}_{DO}$ and notice that it is similar to both graded Hecke algebras and Drinfeld algebras.
+We study the Dunkl-Opdam subalgebra, $\mathbb{H}_{DO}$, of the rational Cherednik algebra associated to $G(m,1,n) = S_n \rtimes (\mathbb{Z}_m)^n$, introduced by Dunkl and Opdam \cite{DO03}.
+This subalgebra of the rational Cherednik algebra $\mathcal{H}_t(G(m,1,n))$ (Definition \ref{rationalcherednikdef}) algebra is independent of the parameter $t$.
+In this chapter we take a closer look at $\mathbb{H}_{DO}$ and notice that it is similar to both graded Hecke algebras and Drinfeld algebras.
 We extend several results for Hecke algebras and faithful Drinfeld algebras to include the Dunkl-Opdam subalgebra.
+We construct a new presentation of $\mathbb{H}_{DO}$: \begin{theorem*} There exists a presentation of $\mathbb{H}_{DO}$ given by elements $\{\tilde{z}_i: i=1,...,n\}$ and elements in $G$ such that:

-We construct a new presentation of $\mathbb{H}_{DO}$; this presentation exposes $\mathbb{H}_{DO}$ as a Drinfeld algebra.
-Drinfeld \cite{D86} initially defined these algebras with the potential to have non faithful representations.
-In the literature this has been largely forgotten, perhaps because there appears to be no known natural example of a non-faithful Drinfeld algebra.
-The Dunkl-Opdam subalgebra is a naturally occuring non-faithful Drinfeld algebra.
-Ciubotaru \cite{C16} has defined Dirac cohomology for faithful Drinfeld algebra and we extend this to non-faithful Drinfeld algebras.
+\end{theorem*} This presentation exposes $\mathbb{H}_{DO}$ as a Drinfeld algebra.
+Drinfeld \cite{D86} initially defined these algebras (Definition \ref{drinfeldalgdef}) with the potential to have non faithful representations.
+In the literature this has been largely forgotten, perhaps because there appeared to be no natural examples of a non-faithful Drinfeld algebra.
+The Dunkl-Opdam subalgebra is a naturally occurring non-faithful Drinfeld algebra.
+Ciubotaru \cite{C16} defined Dirac cohomology for faithful Drinfeld algebras and we extend this to non-faithful Drinfeld algebras.

 Dez\'el\'ee introduced the idea of generalised graded Hecke algebra to look at the Dunkl-Opdam subalgebra.
-We concretely define a generalised graded Hecke algebra and extend Evans' \cite{E96} Langlands classification to generalised graded Hecke algebras.
+We concretely define a class of generalised graded Hecke algebra, which contains Dez\'el\'ee's examples.
+We extend Evans' \cite{E96} Langlands classification to generalised graded Hecke algebras.